-Gateshead's New Stadium
+Gateshead FC New Stadium Proposals

-Looking towards the North East at the Main Stand on Prince Consort Road
+Looking towards the Main Stand

 Facilities at the stadium will include reception and club offices, dressing rooms, a medical room, press and spectator facilities.

 There will also be executive suites and boxes and multi-functional space for match day hospitality and lettable business space.

 It is proposed that the two side stands will be seated, with covered standing terraced areas behind both goals.

 Looking at the street frontage of the Main Stand